yannickjemmely/Mida/README.md

 ```

 ## Disclaimer
-Operating in CFDs/Forex is highly speculative and carries a high level of risk.
+Operating in CFDs/Forex and generically operating in financial markets is highly speculative and carries a high level of risk.
 It's possible to lose all your capital.
 These products may not be suitable for everyone,
 you should ensure that you understand the risks involved.
 Furthermore, Mida is not responsible
-for commissions or other taxes applied to your operations, they depend on your broker.
+for commissions and other taxes applied to your operations, they depend on your broker or exchange.
 Mida and its authors
 are also not responsible for any technical inconvenience that may lead to money loss, for example a stop loss not being set.

 ## Contributors